NetTopologySuite/NetTopologySuite/doc/overwrite/namespaces/NetTopologySuite.Operation.OverlayNG.md

 * **Robust Computation** - provides fully robust computation when an appropriate noder is used
 * **Performance optimizations** - including:
-  * Short-circuiting for disjoint input envelopes *Reduction of input segment count via clipping / limiting to overlap envelope
+  * Short-circuiting for disjoint input envelopes
+  * Reduction of input segment count via clipping / limiting to overlap envelope
   * Optimizations can be disabled if required (e.g. for testing or performance evaluation)
 * **Pluggable Noding** - allows using different noders to change characteristics of performance and accuracy
 * **Precision Reduction** - in a topologically correct way.
 Implemented by unioning a single input with an empty geometry
 * **Fast Coverage Union** - of valid polygonal and linear coverages

 ## Pluggable Noding
-The noding phase of overlay uses a {@link Noder} subclass.
+The noding phase of overlay uses a <xref href="NetTopologySuite.Noding.INoder">INoder</xref> subclass.
 This is determine automatically based on the precision model of the input.
 Or it can be provided explicity, which allows changing characteristics of performance and robustness.
 Examples of relevant noders include:
+* <xref href="NetTopologySuite.Noding.MCIndexNoder">MCIndexNoder</xref> - a fast full-precision noder, which however may not produce a valid noding in some situations.
+Should be combined with a <xref href="NetTopologySuite.Noding.ValidatingNoder">ValidatingNoder</xref> wrapper to detect noding failures.
+* <xref href="NetTopologySuite.Noding.Snap.SnappingNoder">SnappingNoder</xref> - a robust full-precision noder
+* <xref href="NetTopologySuite.Noding.Snapround.SnapRoundingNoder">SnapRoundingNoder</xref> - a noder which enforces a supplied fixed precision model by snapping vertices and intersections to a grid
-{@link SegmentExtractingNoder} - requires node-clean input, and provides very fast noding {@link SnappingNoder} - a very robust full-precision noder {@link ValidatingNoder} - a wrapper which can be used to verify the noding prior to topology building
+* <xref href="NetTopologySuite.Noding.ValidatingNoder">ValidatingNoder</xref> - a wrapper which can be used to verify the noding prior to topology building
+* <xref href="NetTopologySuite.Operation.OverlayNG.SegmentExtractingNoder">SegmentExtractingNoder</xref> - requires node-clean input, and provides very fast noding

 ## Codebase
-* Defines a simpler topology model, with clear semantics.
+* Defines a simple, full-featured topology model, with clear semantics.
+  The topology model incorporates handling topology collapse, which is essential for snapping and fixed-precision noding.
+* Uses a simple topology graph data structure (based on the winged edge pattern).
 * Uses a simpler topology graph data structure (based on winged edge pattern).
 * Decouples noding and topology-build phases.
 This makes the code clearer, and makes it possible to allow supplying alternate implementations and semantics for each phase.
 * All optimizations are implemented internally, so that clients do not have to add checks such as envelope overlap<./li>